dtrepani/rover_sim_dist/docs/exercises.md

 Write an application in Rust that solves as many of the following exercises as possible within the allotted time.

 ## 1. Fixed distance rover command
-Generate a command that moves the rover a fixed distance provided by the `fixed_distance` value in `GET /exercises` in the lowest time possible.
+Generate a command that moves the rover a fixed distance provided by the `fixed_distance` value in `GET /exercises`.
 A command is a JSON object with the following fields:
 ```json
 {